Triangulated categories of relative 1-motives: Background, conventions and notations

 Dually, when we write ``by colocalisation'', we mean the use of the distinguished triangle of functors

-\item By ``relative purity'', we mean the fact that for any smooth morphism $f:S\ra T$ of relative dimension $d$, there are isomorphism of functors $f_!\simeq f_{\sharp}(d)[2d]$ and $f^!\simeq f^*(-d)[-2d]$. \item By ``separation'' or ``the separation property for $\DA$'', we mean the fact that for any surjective morphism of finite type (resp. any finite surjective radicial morphism) $f:S\ra T$, the functor $f^*:\DA(T)\ra \DA(S)$ is conservative (resp. an equivalence of categories) \cite[Theoreme 3.9]{Ayoub_Etale}. \item By ``absolute purity'', we mean the fact that for any closed immersion $i:S\ra T$ of codimension $d$ with $S$, $T$ regular schemes, we have $i^!\BQ_T\simeq \BQ_S(-d)[-2d]$ (\cite[Corollaire 7.5]{Ayoub_Etale} and \cite[Remarque 11.2]{Ayoub_Etale}). \item By ``cohomological $h$-descent'', we mean the fact that for any finite type morphism $f:S\ra T$ of schemes and any hypercovering $\pi:S_{\bullet}\ra S$ in Voevodsky's $h$-topology, \cite[Theorem 14.3.4]{Cisinski_Deglise_BluePreprint}, the natural morphism of functors
+\item By ``relative purity'', we mean the fact that for any smooth morphism $f:S\ra T$ of pure relative dimension $d$, there are isomorphisms of functors $f_!\simeq f_{\sharp}(d)[2d]$ and $f^!\simeq f^*(-d)[-2d]$. \item By ``the separation property for $\DA$'', we mean the fact that for any surjective morphism of finite type (resp. any finite surjective radicial morphism) $f:S\ra T$, the functor $f^*:\DA(T)\ra \DA(S)$ is conservative (resp. an equivalence of categories) \cite[Th\'eor\`eme 3.9]{Ayoub_Etale}. \item By ``absolute purity'', we mean the fact that for any regular immersion $i:S\ra T$ of pure codimension $d$, we have $i^!\BQ_T\simeq \BQ_S(-d)[-2d]$ (\cite[Corollaire 7.5]{Ayoub_Etale} and \cite[Remarque 11.2]{Ayoub_Etale}). \item By ``cohomological $h$-descent'', we mean the fact that for any finite type morphism $f:S\ra T$ of quasi-excellent schemes and any hypercover $\pi_\bullet:S_{\bullet}\ra S$ in Voevodsky's $h$-topology, the natural morphism of functors

-(which is part of the algebraic derivator structure for $\DA(-)$) is an isomorphism.
-More precisely, we always use this through the induced descent spectral sequence for morphisms groups in $\DA(-)$. \end{itemize}
+(which is part of the algebraic derivator structure for $\DA(-)$) is an isomorphism \cite[Theorem 14.3.4]{Cisinski_Deglise_BluePreprint}.
+In particular, we apply this in the case $f=\id$ and through the induced descent spectral sequence for morphisms groups in $\DA(-)$; namely, for such an hypercover $\pi_\bullet$ and for any motives $M,N\in \DA(S)$, there is a cohomological spectral sequence

+Note that this spectral sequence is only contained a priori in the right half-plane and so is not guaranteed to converge in general.